objcio/articles/2014-07-08 AppKit for UIKit Developers.md

 The UI framework is where things really start to diverge -- UIKit feels like a slimmed down and modernized version of AppKit that has been around and evolving since the NeXT days.
 When Apple introduced the iPhone they had a chance to start from a clean slate take what they had learned from AppKit: Bring over the concepts and pieces that had proven to work well, and improve those that were less fortunate designs.

+If you're interested in how this transition came about, check out these excellent episodes of the Debug podcast with [Nitin Ganatra](https://twitter.com/nitinganatra), former iOS apps director at Apple: [System 7 to Carbon](http://www.imore.com/debug-39-nitin-ganatra-episode-i-system-7-carbon), [OS X to iOS](http://www.imore.com/debug-40-nitin-ganatra-epsiode-ii-os-x-ios), and [iPhone to iPad](http://www.imore.com/debug-41-nitin-ganatra-episode-iii-iphone-ipad).

 TODO Comment from Daniel: I'd argue that NSWindow is conceptually very different from UIWindow.
 UIWindow is a subclass of UIView.
 But NSWindow is not a view at all.
 Thoughts?

 With this in mind, it's no wonder that UIKit and AppKit still share a lot of concepts.
 The UI is constructed out of windows and views with messages being sent over the responder chain just as on iOS.
 What's `UIView` is `NSView`, `UIControl` is `NSControl`, `UIImage` is `NSImage`, `UIViewController` is `NSViewController`, `UITextView` is `NSTextView`.
 The list goes on and on.